zelanko/sql-docs.pt-br/docs/2014/relational-databases/databases/msdb-database.md

 ## <a name="restrictions"></a>Restrictions
  As operações a seguir não podem ser executadas no banco de dados **msdb** :

--   Alteração de agrupamento.
-O agrupamento padrão é o agrupamento de servidor.
+-   Alteração de ordenação.
+A ordenação padrão é a ordenação do servidor.

 -   Descartando o banco de dados.